 - 3 Cups Cooked Quinoa (equivalent of 1 cup dry quinoa) (SEE NOTES)

-- 1 Green Apple – cored & thinly sliced or diced (I used Granny Smith) (SEE NOTES)
+- 1 whole Green Apple – cored & thinly sliced or diced (I used Granny Smith) (SEE NOTES)

 - ½ Cup Walnuts – chopped and toasted